Robert Kilroy-Silk: Labour Member of Parliament

 "to impose its values on society.
 Its role is creative: to cast, so far as it is able, society in its image".
 Furthermore, socialists should not be worried about being accused of dictatorial powers; they must go forward with "a tint of arrogance".The next year he was quoted as saying, "the Labour Party must always be a class party, for it is a class war we are fighting".

 Kilroy-Silk was appointed Shadow Home Affairs spokesman, resigning in 1985.
 In resigning his seat, he said that he had been assaulted by members of the Militant group and was reported to have had a scuffle with left-wing Labour MP Jeremy Corbyn.
 He wrote a book about his experiences, entitled Hard Labour, and subsequently left the Labour Party.

+During his time as Labour MP, he was known as a "unapologetic nuisance" for "unfashionable" and "unpopular" causes such as penal reform, civil liberties and opposition to the tampon tax, as well as "rearguard action" against the Militant tendency; "his speeches were essentially invitations to pass him over for promotion", such as when "in one Budget debate, he accused James Callaghan’s government of following Tory orthodoxies on the economy".

 Television and journalism

 Kilroy

 His talk show Kilroy started on 24 November 1986.
 Originally called Day to Day, the programme was renamed to Kilroy in September 1987.
 It ran until 2004 when it was cancelled by the BBC in reaction to the publication of an article by Kilroy-Silk entitled "We owe Arabs nothing" which was published in the Sunday Express on 4 January 2004.
 This provoked considerable controversy.